-a.
+- a.
 Approval.
-Upon finding that the Criteria for Site Plan Review set forth in Section 11.4 are satisfied by the Preliminary Site Plan, the Planning Commission shall approve the Preliminary Site Plan.
+Upon finding that the Criteria for Site Plan Review set forth in Section 11.4 are satisfied by the Preliminary Site Plan, the Planning Commission shall approve the Preliminary Site Plan. - b.

-- b.
 Approval with Changes or Conditions.
 The Planning Commission may grant conditional approval of the Preliminary Site Plan, subject to modifications to be performed by the applicant. - c.
 Postponement.
 Upon finding that the Criteria for Site Plan Review set forth in Section 11.4 are not satisfied by the Preliminary Site Plan, but could be if the plans were revised, the Planning Commission may postpone action on the proposal until a revised Preliminary Site Plan is submitted. - d.
 Denial.
 Upon finding that the Preliminary Site Plan will not meet the Site Plan Approval Criteria set forth in Section 11.4, the Planning Commission shall deny the Preliminary Site Plan. - C. Final Site Plan Review.
 Following Planning Commission approval of the Preliminary Site Plan, the applicant shall submit a Final Site Plan and application for the proposed project. - 1.
 Submittal.
-The applicant shall submit the Final Site Plan and related application form and supplementary materials to the Township Clerk's Office.
+The applicant shall submit the Final Site Plan and related application form and supplementary materials to the Administrative Assistant and forwarded to the Township Planner.
 The Final Site Plan shall be put on the next available Planning Commission agenda for consideration, provided the Township received it by noon at least twenty-eight (28) calendar days prior to the meeting.
-Upon receipt of the Final Site Plan submittal, the Township Clerk must request a preliminary review of the proposal from the Washtenaw County Road Commission, Drain Commissioner and Health Department, as applicable.